 College and university students are notorious for having bad sleep habits.
-You may even be someone who thinks that college is the perfect time for following the popular saying "I'll sleep when I'm dead."
+You may even be someone who thinks that college is the perfect time for following the popular saying, "I'll sleep when I'm dead."
 But sticking to a consistent sleep schedule is one of the most beneficial life hacks for students.
-By getting at least eight hours of quality sleep every night, you can maximize your health, memory, ability to learn, and much more.
+You can maximize your health, memory, learning ability, and much more by getting at least eight hours of quality sleep every night.
 By not getting enough sleep, you potentially damage all of your most important faculties.

 Get everything out of your head and into a planner or calendar.
-Then, follow your plan, revising as it necessary (but as little as possible).
+Then, follow your plan, revising it as necessary.
 It's a simple, common-sense hack that's too often overlooked.
-(The alternative—"winging it"—can result in procrastination, late nights, wasted time, stress, anxiety, and missed deadlines and opportunities.)
+The alternative — "winging it" — can result in procrastination, late nights, wasted time, stress, anxiety, and missed deadlines and opportunities.

-Is your instinct to sit in the back row or hide yourself from your professor?
+Is your instinct to sit in the back row or hide from your professor?
 If so, it's time to make a change.
-This is one of the easiest hacks to do, but few students realize just how powerful it can be.
-It's especially helpful if you're easily distracted or find it tempting to catch a snooze during class.
-By sitting in the first row, you'll force yourself to pay attention and learn the material, lest you look stupid or get called out by your professor for not being focused or prepared.
+This is one of the easiest hacks, but few students realize how powerful it can be.
+It's especially helpful if you're easily distracted or find it tempting to nap during class.
+By sitting in the first row, you'll force yourself to pay attention and learn the material, so you don't get caught out by your professor for not being focused or prepared.

 Also, many professors develop a positive bias toward students who sit up front.
 So if you're one of those students, you may be given slightly higher grades when your professors are deciding between, for example, giving you a B+ or an A- on papers or exams.

 Taking practice tests is one of the most effective ways to learn and retain information.
-According to research published by Psychological Science in the Public Interest (PSPI), it's better than many of the most commonly used study techniques.1 Plus, there's no stress involved in quizzing yourself this way because the stakes are so low.
-If you get an answer wrong, you merely focus a little more time on learning the correct information.
+According to research published by Psychological Science in the Public Interest (PSPI), it's better than many of the most commonly used study techniques.
+Plus, there's no stress involved in quizzing yourself this way because the stakes are so low.
+If you get an answer wrong, you merely focus a little more on learning the correct information.
 You don't have to worry about being graded.

-It's easy to find practice tests online on a wide variety of topics.
+It's easy to find practice tests online for a wide variety of topics.
 Many colleges and universities make them available on their websites.
-Simply type "site:.edu" into a Google search, followed by the topic you're learning, followed by the word "exam."
-The more practice tests you take, the more knowledge you'll retain—as long as you always make an effort to learn why you answer certain questions incorrectly.
+Simply type "site:.edu" into a Google search, followed by the topic you're learning, then the word "exam."
+The more practice tests you take, the more knowledge you'll retain.

 Even for short-term results, cramming is generally less effective than beginning your studies as early as possible and studying at regular, spread out intervals over longer amounts of time.
 And for long-term retention of what you're studying, spaced learning is far and away the better option, according to PSPI research.
-Spaced learning, combined with taking practice tests, this strategy can be incredibly effective.
-And it allows you to schedule short bursts of study time as opposed to lengthy all-nighters that are best avoided.
+Spaced learning, combined with taking practice tests, can be an incredibly effective strategy.
+And it lets you schedule short bursts of study time instead of lengthy all-nighters that are best avoided.

-When you're in your dorm room (and not sleeping or getting dressed), leaving your door open communicates your willingness to meet new people and establish good college relationships.
-Other students can easily stop in for a quick chat, and your room may even become a social hub—giving you a reputation for facilitating connections.
+When you're in your dorm room, having an open door communicates your willingness to meet new people and establish good college relationships.
+Other students can easily stop in for a quick chat, and your room may even become a social hub — giving you a reputation for facilitating connections.

-Besides, as you'll learn later in this article, studying in your dorm room isn't such a great idea.
+Besides, as you'll learn later in this article, studying in your dorm isn't always a great idea.
 When you don't need privacy, make your room a social space.
-(Just keep your valuable items tucked away, and don't be afraid to ask people to leave if you ever start to feel threatened or uncomfortable.)
+Keep your valuable items tucked away, and don't be afraid to ask people to leave if you ever feel threatened or uncomfortable.

 Outside of school environments, it's rare to have such easy access to expert mentors.
 But relatively few college students take advantage of the opportunities to engage with their professors beyond the classroom.
-That means you probably have the chance to stand apart from other students, gain a much deeper understanding of what you're studying, and establish connections that can greatly impact your future success.
+That means you probably have the chance to stand out, gain a much deeper understanding of your studies, and establish connections that can greatly impact your future success.

-In fact, even though many professors actively encourage their students to visit them during their office hours, it's often the case that only a few students—and sometimes no students—ever show up.
-By visiting your professors outside of class, you'll send a clear message that you're interested in what they are teaching and willing to make the effort to learn everything you can from them.
-That can pay off with higher grades as well as letters of recommendation and referrals to potential employers and other mentors.
+Even though many professors actively encourage their students to visit them during their office hours, often very few show up.
+By visiting your professors outside of class, you'll indicate that you're interested in what they teach and willing to learn everything you can from them.
+That can pay off with higher grades, letters of recommendation, and referrals to potential employers and other mentors.

-Yes, there are way too many self-help books.
-Relatively few of them are actually worth reading.
-However, many time-honored classics and soon-to-be-classics are available that you should definitely own.
-You can gain a lot more than you probably realize by reading them at least once, applying what you learn to your life, and then dipping back into them every now and again.
+There are many time-honored self-help books — classics and soon-to-be-classics — that you should read.
+You can gain a lot more than you probably realize by reading them at least once, applying what you learn to your life, and then dipping back into them now and again.
 Here are some of the best books to start with, which are available for purchase through the following Amazon affiliate links:

 - Hack College Like an Entrepreneur by Antonia Liu